Animenosekai/yuno/README.md

 ## How it works

-Saki works on top of PyMongo to make all of the operations to MongoDB.
+Yuno works on top of PyMongo to make all of the operations to MongoDB.

 ## Deployment